-This homemade pecan pie made with a healthy pie crust and healthy pecan pie filling is so easy and delicious – it’s awesome to enjoy a family favorite without sacrificing your healthy eating goals!
+This homemade pecan pie made with a healthy pie crust and simple pecan pie filling is so easy and delicious.
+It’s awesome to enjoy a family favorite without sacrificing your healthy eating goals!

 Somehow, I made it until my early thirties until I ever tried a pecan pie.
 It always seemed so strange to me to fill a pie with…nuts.
 So, I went for years without ever even trying one.
 Which is kinda crazy, if you think about it.
 I mean — how did I not just TRY a kind of pie before?